bweber0604/dijkstraPathfindingVisualizer/README.md

 This is a visualizer of the dijkstra pathfinding algorithm

+The program can be run within the folder of libraries

 -----HOW TO USE THE PROGRAM-------
 1. Place a starting position by pressing 's' and left clicking on a tile
 2. Place a starting position by pressing 'e' and left clicking on a tile